 Monitors and Indicators: Most high end machines that are fully automated have reminder triggers that alert you to maintain of clean your machine or change filters to keep your machine in good condition.

 Auto Shutdown: This a very convenient feature that turns you machine off once its finished brewing a cup.
 Without an auto shutdown you will be forced to watch over your machine as it makes the coffee to manually shut it down when its done.
-However with auto shutdown, you can set and go do other pressing tasks and the machine will automatically turn itself off once a cup of coffee has been made.
+However with auto shutdown, you can set and go do other pressing tasks and the machine will automatically turn itself off once finished making.
 Needless to say this is very convenient especially in the morning rush.

 Memory: This feature is common in top end premium machines.
 You set your customised functions and the machine will remember them so that they run by default every other time you make coffee without having to do the setting all over again.

 Drip Tray: This the serving station where you place your cup, a good drip tray should enable to use different heights of cups, short/long.

 Boilers: This is basically the engine room where the coffee is made.
 Single boilers enable you to make one cup at time while dual boilers make two cups at a go.
 Dual boilers tend to be more costly than single boiler.

 Thermoblock Heating System: This helps maintain the water temperature at the optimum point for preparing tasty authentic coffee.
 The best temperature for brewing is usually between, 90-92 degree centigrade.
 This feature is common in espresso machines.

 Things to Consider Before Getting a Coffee Maker